ctc-uci/get-inspired-backend/README.md

-# npo-backend-template
+# Get Inspired

-This template will be used to create all NPO backend repos
+This is the backend for the Get Inspired project!

 ## Setting up development environment

 To start working on with this project, follow these steps:
 1. Install the [EditorConfig plugin](https://editorconfig.org/#download) for your IDE.
 1. Add the `.env` file stored in your projects Google Drive folder to the root of the project.
-1. Install NodeJS and yarn following the [instructions here](https://classic.yarnpkg.com/lang/en/docs/install).
-1. Navigate to the project folder in your terminal and run `yarn` to install required packages.
+1. Navigate to the project folder in your terminal and run `npm install` to install required packages.

 ## Project branching structure